• Welcome!

 Now this is dangerous stuff.
 Is the Spirit calling us out right now to do something significantly different?
 To take risks?
 We believe so.
 That’s a hard word to hear in many ways, and to pick up what many commentators are saying, that the mainstream Churches at this point in their histories, are being pruned back.
 The image of the vine keeper pruning back the vine is a painful image.
 The process of being pruned back is not comfortable.
 But it is done so we might come through to a new place where new fruit is born.
 Are we there?
 That is a hard place to be...

-So are there people out there foolish enough, radical enough to enter into a new kind of discipleship, not really new just the old earlier way come back to challenge and affirm us, where we enter into a wisdom, where the foolish confound the wise; where the captives have been set free; where because of the experience of the cross...God’s people have ascended on high...and now this God of Jesus now pour outs spiritual gifts on everyone.
+So to those people out there foolish enough, radical enough to enter into a new way of conencting as human beings, not really new just the old earlier way come back to challenge and affirm us, where we enter into a wisdom, where the foolish confound the wise; where the captives have been set free; where because of the experience of the suffering... we wish you well on yoru journey.
+If this website can of any assistance to you on that journey - the abbey is glad to have helped...
+We are the all part of a a 'Team Humanity' caught up in the embrace of the Divine Presence...a place where Love casts out all fear.